aframevr/awesome-aframe/README.md

 ### Components

 Third-party components (of the entity-component-system pattern).
+To create and share a new A-Frame VR component, see the [Component Boilerplate](https://github.com/ngokevin/aframe-component-boilerplate).

 - [Along Path](https://jsbin.com/dasefeh/edit?html,output) - Interpolating an entity's position along a path
 - [Asset Lazy Load](https://github.com/youmustfight/aframe-asset-lazy-load) - Assign asset loading order and delays